artfin/PES-Fitting-MSA/README.md

 ### How do I train the model of CH4-N2 PES using KrakeNN?

 The preparation of PIPs, model architecture, and training hyperparameters are configured through the YAML file.
 Let us consider the model training on the values of PIPs computed from the dataset of energies obtained within rigid-rotor approximation (uncorrected energies from `datasets/raw/CH4-N2-RIGID.xyz` and asymptotic energies from `datasets/raw/CH4-N2-RIGID-LIMITS.xyz`).
-As an example, let us take `model/rigid/best-model/silu.yaml` configuration file.
+As an example, let us take `model/rigid/best-model/silu.yaml` configuration file (shown in the next section).

 Model training using this YAML file can be started as follows:
 ```python3 src/train_model.py --model_folder=models/rigid/best-model/ --model_name=silu --log_name=test --chk_name=test```